-Masking means one of two things.
+The value that you see is a string reserved for masking notifications.
+The presence of a reserved masked value means one of two things.
 Either the connection to your key service is broken and we can't fetch your key, or the data is encrypted with a destroyed key.
 Check that your key service is available and that your named credential references the correct endpoint.
-If any key versions are marked as Destroyed as a result of a key service failure, recover the connection and manually activate the key version.
+If any key versions are marked as Destroyed as a result of a key service failure, recover the connection and activate the key version by hand.
+The topic Why Isn't My Encrypted Data Masked? on page 116 lists all the reserved masking notification strings.